-Every week I troll the internet looking for flexible jobs to post out through this newsletter to supplement the roles I have coming through.
-I’ve been doing it for over two years now.
+Every week I search the internet looking for flexible jobs to post out to our community to supplement the roles I have coming through.
+I’ve been doing it for over three years now.

-Last year we did a live stream on how to find flexible work and I wanted to build on that by sharing some of the insights I have gained from industry and from members over the two years.
+Last year we did a live stream with one of our coaches Mary Legakis Engel on how to find flexible work and I wanted to build on that by sharing some of the insights I have gained from industry and from members over the years since.

 Ask for it.